Preprocessing

 }

-In the previous tutorial, I mentioned that we need to include the stdio.h header file in our program to use the printf() function, which is available in this header file.
-In reality, it is the preprocessor’s job to include the contents of the header file.
-This is what is meant by “the preprocessor expands the header file.”
+In the previous tutorial, I mentioned that we need to include stdio.h header file in our program to use the printf() function.
+It is the job of preprocessor to include the contents of the header file which eventually allows us to use the printf() function.
+This is the literal meaning of “preprocessor expanding header files”.

-The #include statement is a preprocessor directive, which means that the statement following it is intended to be processed by the preprocessor.
-So, when we encounter a statement starting with #include, we know that it is meant to be processed by the preprocessor.
+The #include statement is a preprocessor directive, which means that the statement following it is meant to be processed by the preprocessor.
+So, when we encounter a statement starting with #include, we know that it is meant to be processed by preprocessor.

 But what is there inside stdio.h?